jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 **Approach:**
 - `COUNT(cd.mql_id)` counts only rows where a match exists in `closed_deals` (converted leads)
 - `COUNT(mql.mql_id)` counts all leads regardless of conversion
-- The `LEFT JOIN` is essential — an `INNER JOIN` would drop unconverted leads and make every origin show 100%
+- The `LEFT JOIN` is essential.
+An `INNER JOIN` would drop unconverted leads and make every origin show 100%

 **Result:**
 | origin | total_leads | converted | conversion_rate_pct |